Apress/common-lisp-condition-system/README.md

 `(ql:quickload :clcs-code)` will load this system from Quicklisp.

 The code for the second part of the book has been adapted from the [Portable Condition System](https://github.com/phoe/portable-condition-system) and is therefore not included here.
 Please see the CLCS repository for an updated and extended version of the code included in the book.

+The original code for dynamic variables in C has been contributed by [Marco Heisig](https://github.com/marcoheisig) and [Michael Raskin](https://gitlab.common-lisp.net/mraskin).